oscarbvf/meu_app_teste/README.md

 - Ruby 3.3+
 - Rails 8.x
-- PostgreSQL
+- PostgreSQL 17.5
-- Node.js and Yarn (for managing frontend assets)
+- Importmap (for frontend assets with Turbo and Stimulus)

 ## Getting Started